Anthony Ramos

 Biography

-His 1977 video About Media is an incisive deconstruction of television news.
+Ramos produced a number of video works that critique the media through deconstruction and appropriation, and explore the relation of mass culture and the politics of race in the United States.
+Ramos's 1977 video, About Media, is an incisive deconstruction of television news.
 It documents an interview Ramos gave to news reporter Gabe Pressman on the subject of Ramos's eighteen-month prison term for draft resistance during the Vietnam War.
-Ramos appropriates the interview, contrasting the unedited interview footage with the final televised news report, exposing the artifice of television news.
-He also interjects footage of his extraordinary and unnerving early performances, including Balloon Nose Blow-Up, which speak to the influence of Allan Kaprow, with whom Ramos had studied and worked in California.
+Ramos appropriates the interview, contrasting the unedited interview footage with the final televised news report and exposing the artifice of television news.
+He also interjects footage of his extraordinary and unnerving early performances, including Balloon Nose Blow-Up (1972), which speak to the influence of Allan Kaprow, with whom Ramos had studied and worked in California.

 Ramos has traveled widely in Europe, Africa, China and the Middle East.
-He videotaped the end of Portugal's colonial rule of Cape Verde and Guinea-Bissau, Teheran during the 1980 hostage crisis, and Beijing just prior to the Tiananmen Square massacre.
-Ramos produced a number of video works that critique the media through deconstruction and appropriation, and explore the relation of mass cultural imagery, African-American identity, and the politics of race in America.
+He videotaped the end of Portugal's colonial rule of Cape Verde and Guinea-Bissau, Tehran during the 1980 hostage crisis, and Beijing just prior to the Tiananmen Square massacre.
 In the late 1980s he turned to painting as his primary medium.

 Ramos lives in Eyguieres, France.